N-Nitrosodimethylamine: Rocket fuel

 Groundwater near rocket launch sites often has high levels of NDMA.

 Regulation

 United States

-The United States Environmental Protection Agency (EPA) determined that the maximal admissible concentration of NDMA in drinking water is 7 ng/L. As of July 2020, the EPA has not set a regulatory maximal contaminant level (MCL) for drinking water.
+The United States Environmental Protection Agency (EPA) has set a maximal permissible concentration of NDMA in drinking water of 7 ng/L. As of July 2020, the EPA has not set a regulatory maximal contaminant level (MCL) for drinking water.
 At high doses, it is a "potent hepatotoxin that can cause fibrosis of the liver" in rats.
 The induction of liver tumors in rats after chronic exposure to low doses is well documented.
-Its toxic effects on humans are inferred from animal experiments, but not well-established experimentally.
+Its toxic effects on humans are inferred from animal experiments, but are not well-established experimentally.

 It is classified as an extremely hazardous substance in the United States, as defined in Section 302 of the U.S. Emergency Planning and Community Right-to-Know Act (42 U.S.C.
 11002), and is subject to strict reporting requirements by facilities that produce, store, or use it in significant quantities.